Steps – Say You’ll Be Mine

 Aa-a-a-a-a-a-a-h

 The music video for Say You’ll Be Mine is incredible, but probably not for the reasons intended.
 The concept itself is decent enough; it features the group recreating scenes from several recognisable movies of the time.
 For the most part, the choices are fairly obvious and relevant to Steps’ target market: Titanic, Austin Powers, Romeo + Juliet.
 But, incredibly, not only did Claire and Lee quite graphically recreate the “hair gel” scene from There’s Something About Mary, they completely snuck it under the radar.
 Certainly, the joke would have been invisible to a significant proportion of Steps’ fanbase, but nonetheless, this video wasn’t just played on music channels.
 It was also used as the visual backdrop to many of the live promotional performances of Say You’ll Be Mine.
-And all the while, there’s Lee with a glob of semen clearly hanging from his ear.
-It’s a bit of shame that the movie parodies don’t go beyond their visual reference points because it feels like the video runs out of footage for the final minute and resorts instead to not-the-slickest choreography (those gold outfits are something, aren’t they?) and bloopers.
+And all the while, there’s Lee with a glob of ‘semen’ clearly hanging from his ear.
+It’s a shame the movie parodies don’t go beyond their visual reference points because it feels like the video runs out of footage for the final minute and resorts instead to not-the-slickest choreography and bloopers.
 Considering the video for Better The Devil You Know was an all-expenses-spared live performance, Say You’ll Be Mine could, perhaps, have been taken a little further.